vluzko/Grace/design/Roadmap to 1.0.md

 ## Architecture Rewrite
 * Flatten the AST to access everything by IDs
 * Perform a pre-parsing step to get function definitions
-* Perform scoping, typing, and parsing in the same step
+* Perform scoping and typing at the same time
 * Pass up number of anonymous declarations / declarations to functions

 ### Memory Safety